Minecraft for Nintendo Switch: The ultimate starter kit

 - Select the crafting table from your inventory so you're holding it.

-- Press the B button to drop the crafting table on the ground.
+- Press the LZ button to drop the crafting table on the ground.

 Now that you have a crafting table, you can craft more intricate recipes.
 In this example, we'll craft a wooden pickaxe using the crafting table that you've place on the ground: